 TVA hosted four public scoping meetings at locations throughout the Tennessee Valley: Knoxville, Tennessee; Chattanooga, Tennessee; Muscle Shoals, Alabama; and Buchanan, Tennessee.
 TVA published social media posts and event reminders for the public scoping meetings.
 The four public meetings were attended by a total of 66 people.

-Additionally, TVA hosted a webinar for the public on August 6, 2018, to provide the public another opportunity to obtain information on the proposed update to the NRP.
-Twenty-eight people registered for the webinar.
+Additionally, TVA hosted a webinar for the public on August 6, 2018, to provide the public another opportunity to obtain information on the proposed update to the NRP; 28 people registered for the webinar.

 In its Federal Register Notice and on its website, TVA stated its intention to update the NRP that was accepted in 2011 and solicited feedback from the public on the ten proposed focus areas and the programs associated with each focus area.
 TVA asked that new issues or information about other concerns related to TVA's natural resource stewardship activities also be brought to TVA's attention.
 TVA received a variety of comments and opinions regarding the proposed changes to the NRP.
-TVA received a total of 29 submissions from members of the public and intergovernmental entities (18 email or online comment form submittals and 11 written comments).
+TVA received a total of 29 submissions from members of the public and intergovernmental entities.
+In October 2018, TVA completed and issued a Scoping Report that summares the scoping process as well as topics of concern raised by the public.